 - It places an immediate prohibition on enforcing rights of re-entry for rent arrears;

-- For existing proceedings, it pushes back the earliest date that any possession order may take effect to at least 30 September 2020 (originally 30 June - then extended to 30 September and 31 December 2020 - still the latter in Wales).
+- For existing proceedings, it pushes back the earliest date that any possession order may take effect to at least 31 December 2020 (originally 30 June - then extended to 30 September and 31 December 2020 - still the latter in Wales).

 Right of re-entry - rent

 Section 82 specifies a “Relevant Period.”
 The period originally ran to 30 June, then 30 September, then 31 December but has now been extended in England to 30 June 2021 (by regulation under s82(12)) in England, Wales).
 During this period, any right of re-entry or forfeiture under a relevant business tenancy for non-payment of rent may not be enforced by action or otherwise.

 |"A right of re-entry or forfeiture, under a relevant business tenancy for non-payment of rent many not be enforced, by action or otherwise, during the relevant period."|

 A relevant business tenancy is “a tenancy to which Part 2 of the Landlord and Tenant Act 1954 applies”, or “a tenancy to which that Part of that Act would apply if any relevant occupier were the tenant.”
 A relevant occupier is “a person, other than the tenant, who lawfully occupies premises which are, or form part of, the property comprised in the tenancy; as a lawful occupier of part or all of the premises concerned.” (s82(12)).
 This extends the protection to lawful sub-tenants and licensees who is in the property for the purposes of a business.